Schedule and Room Assignments

 Open Spots: 0

-This is a place-holder for the Geology lecture.
-Students should register for the Geology Lab, which will automatically enroll them in both class sections.
+This is a place-holder for the Biology lecture.
+Students should register for the Biology Lab, which will automatically enroll them in both class sections.
+A physical meeting room will be designated for on-campus students who have classes immediately before or after this virtual session.

 9th-12th